scottwesley31/stock-analysis/README.md

     Next j
 ```
-The code then outputs the ticker, totalVolume, and utizes the startingPrice and endingPrice to calculate "return".
+The code then outputs the ticker, totalVolume, and utilizes the startingPrice and endingPrice to calculate "return".
 This output is printed in a newly activated worksheet called "All Stocks Analysis" each time a new iterator is cycled through.
 This output is completed 12 times (0 to 11).

 ```
     Worksheets("All Stocks Analysis").Activate